Mercenary Company

 However, the Mercenary Captain does go to the Mercs Pool if they are retired from the gang or the Mercenary Company entirely disbands.

-Starting: One Primary and one Secondary skill category may be chosen for this Merc when they are first added to a Campaign; additionally a Merc Captain gains Secondary access to the Leadership skill category.
+Starting: Two Primary and two Secondary skill category may be chosen for this Merc when they are first added to a Campaign; additionally a Mercenary Captain gains Secondary access to the Leadership skill category.
 One skill

 is selected at this time from any of this Merc's available skill categories and cannot be changed later.